 - Assisting students (e.g. with travel plans, medical information, accompanying to hospital etc, ) and providing advice/ counselling as required

 - Adhering to and enforcing study centre and housing rules and policies, and promoting a sense of community.

-- £6.19 per hour for work in the admin office
+- Hourly compensation for work in the administrative office

 - Housing at the study centre as compensation for pastoral care - Housing will likely be in single rooms but could be in double.